Rarst/release-belt/README.md

 ```

 ### 2. Place release ZIPs into `/releases/[type]/[vendor]/`.
-`[type]` could be e.g. "symfony-bundle", "wordpress-plugin or "typo3-cms-extension".
+`[type]` could be e.g. "library", "wordpress-plugin", and "wordpress-theme"

 ### 3. Configure a web server to serve `index.php`